eaklab/eaklab.github.io/content/_index.md

 lang = 'en'
 +++

-One day, this will be the landing page of the lab for Computational Models of Language and Behavior.
+This will be the landing page of the lab for Computational Methods for Language and Behavior Research.